Understanding Groundwater Recharge Rate is essential for the successful Water Resources Management and Contaminant Transport in Subsurface.

-After this course you are going to be able to set up monitoring network for soil moisture and potential and to model rainfall infiltration and its movement in deeper part of vadose zone where eventually it will become groundwater recharge - so you are going to be able to precisely determine groundwater recharge rate.
+After this course you are going to be able to set up monitoring network for soil moisture and potential, model rainfall infiltration and its movement in deeper part of vadose zone where eventually it will become groundwater recharge.

 - What is soil texture and how to determine it quickly

 - In depth explanation of soil water content and soil water potential

 - Devices to measure volumetric water content and soil water potential

 - Installation and maintenance of devices measuring volumetric water content and soil water potential

 - How to determine soil water retention curve - basis for getting unsaturated hydraulic parameters for numerical model